mlflow/mlflow/examples/docker/README.rst

   docker build -t mlflow-docker-example -f Dockerfile .

-Note that the name if the image used in the ``docker build`` command, ``mlflow-docker-example``, matches the name of the image referenced in the ``MLProject`` file.
+Note that the name if the image used in the ``docker build`` command, ``mlflow-docker-example``, matches the name of the image referenced in the ``MLproject`` file.

 Finally, run the example project using ``mlflow run examples/docker -P alpha=0.5``.